vasnesterov/HadwigerNelson/README.md

 ## Description

-This repository contains a formalized theorem stating that the plane cannot be colored such that no two points at distance 1 from each other have the same color.
+This repository contains a formalized theorem stating that the plane cannot be colored using 4 colors such that no two points at distance 1 from each other have the same color.
 Specifically, we verify that the 510-vertex graph constructed by Marjin Heule is not 4-colorable.

 ## Installation